-If you’d still like to launch developer mode, then read this guide on enabling developer mode on Chromebooks.
+If you’d still like to launch developer mode, then read this guide on enabling developer mode on it.

 Should I get a cheap or expensive Chromebook?

-However, if you plan to do some heavy editing, watching HD videos, or even playing demanding games, you may want to get a high-end Chromebooks.
-Some Chromebooks have a lot of processing power, such as the Acer Chromebook 14, but these are geared towards power users who need all that power.
+However, if you plan to do some heavy editing, watching HD videos, or even playing demanding games, you may want to get a high-end model.
+Some models have a lot of processing power, such as the Acer Chromebook 14, but these are geared towards power users who need all that power.

-Should I get a used or refurbished Chromebook?
+Should I get a used or refurbished one?

-I heard that Chromebooks are useless without an Internet connection.
+I heard that they’re useless without an Internet connection.
 Is that true?

 Well, if you think about, isn’t any laptop pretty much useless without a connection?

-Besides, Chromebooks have gotten more user-friendly and many web apps don’t even need a connection to run offline, such as Docs, Sheets, and many games.
-Chromebooks can do plenty offline.
+Besides, they’ve gotten a lot more user-friendly and many web apps don’t even need a connection to run offline, such as Docs, Sheets, and many games.
+They can do plenty offline.